SMCodeX7/Heart-Disease-Classification/README.md

 )
 ```

-The example record is synthetic and is included only to demonstrate the technical prediction workflow.
+The sample record is synthetic and is included only to demonstrate the technical prediction workflow.

+Only load `.joblib` files from trusted sources because serialized Python files can execute code when loaded.

 ## Key Learning Outcomes